Loading...

 Increase Fiber Intake

-Add a side of non-starchy vegetables like spinach, kale, or bell peppers to your omelet.
-These will help slow down the absorption of glucose.
+Add a side of non-starchy vegetables, such as spinach, tomatoes, or bell peppers, to your omelet to help slow down sugar absorption.

 Incorporate Healthy Fats